How to Use Flux Core on Thin Sheet Metal

 Essential Equipment Checklist

-A successful flux core welding project on thin sheet metal hinges on having the right equipment ready at hand.
+A successful flux core welding project on thin sheet metal starts with the right equipment.

 Safety Gear Requirements